2 Corinthians 4

 10Always bearing about in the body the dying of the Lord Jesus, that the life also of Jesus might be made manifest in our body.
 11For we which live are alway delivered unto death for Jesus’ sake, that the life also of Jesus might be made manifest in our mortal flesh.
 12So then death worketh in us, but life in you.

 This is the mystery of the Christian life: we are not separate from Christ's death.
 We carry it about in our body.
 Every time we refuse what we want, every time we love instead of judge, every time we lose our life to find it, we are enacting the dying of Jesus.
 And as we die with Him, so we live with Him.
-The resurrection is not only future.
-It is breaking through now.
+The resurrection is already breaking through now.

 2 Corinthians 4:13-15The Same Spirit of Faith

-13We having the same spirit of faith, according as it is written, I believed, and therefore have I spoken; we also believe, and therefore speak; 14Knowing that he which raised up the Lord Jesus shall also raise up us by Jesus, and shall present us with you.
-15For all things are for your sakes, that the grace being multiplied through the thanksgiving of many may abound to the glory of God.
+13We having the same spirit of faith, according as it is written, I believed, and therefore have I spoken; we also believe, and therefore speak; 14Knowing that he which raised up the Lord Jesus shall raise up us also by Jesus, and shall present us with you.
+15For all things are for your sakes, that the abundant grace might through the thanksgiving of many redound to the glory of God.

 Paul quotes Psalm 116:10 - a psalm of someone in desperate circumstances who says, “I believed, and therefore have I spoken.”
 Faith does not stay silent.
 It speaks, witnesses, confesses, shares.
 Paul says: we have the same spirit.
 The same faith that moved the psalmist to speak moves the apostle to preach.
 And it moves us to testify.